emolter/shift_stack_moons/README.md

 # description
-find small moons around planets using shift-and-stack based on JPL Horizons ephemeris.
+find small moons around planets using shift-and-stack based on JPL Horizons ephemeris, save as fits

 will also auto-rotate back to N-up E-left if the telescope rotator had nonzero angle.